Key takeaways

 How Engage Compliance helps

-For US companies expanding to the EU, we provide fractional DPO services and EU Representative services.
+For US companies expanding to the EU, we provide outsourced DPO services and EU Representative services.
 Engagement typically starts with a gap assessment and progresses to ongoing DPO support during expansion and after.

 Specific coverage: